bvbohnen/X4_Customizer/README.md

 Job Transforms:

   * Adjust_Job_Count

     Adjusts job ship counts using a multiplier, affecting all quota fields.
-Caller provided matching rules determine which jobs get adjusted.
-Resulting non-integer job counts are rounded, with a minimum of 1 unless the multiplier or original count were 0.
+Input is a list of matching rules, determining which jobs get adjusted.

 ***